apache/iceberg-python/mkdocs/docs/how-to-release.md

 Update the version in `pyproject.toml` and `pyiceberg/__init__.py` to match the release version.
 See [#1276](https://github.com/apache/iceberg-python/pull/1276).

-## Publishing a release candidate (RC)
+## Publishing a Release Candidate (RC)

 ### Create Tag

-Make sure you are on the correct branch:
+Ensure you are on the correct branch:

-* For a Major/Minor release, use the `main` branch
+* For a major/minor release, use the `main` branch
-* For a Patch release, use the branch corresponding to the pathch version, i.e. `pyiceberg-0.6.x`.
+* For a patch release, use the branch corresponding to the patch version, i.e. `pyiceberg-0.6.x`.

-Then, create a signed tag:
+Create a signed tag:

-Change `VERSION` and `RC` to the appropriate values.
+Replace `VERSION` and `RC` with the appropriate values for the release.

 ```bash
 export RC=rc1